 To size your market, first define your critical customer as the job beneficiary.
 In a previous lesson, we saw how critical this is.

 Then, identify your customer’s functional job, as we did in the previous lesson.
 Together, your job beneficiary and their functional job define your market.
 To size your market, you want to know what your critical customer, the job beneficiary, is willing to pay to get their job done.

 With this data, you can then plot the results on what we call a Need Curve.
 This looks like a traditional economics demand curve of price and quantity, but we are plotting the customer’s willingness to pay and the number of customers, the job beneficiaries, in the market.
 The area under the Need Curve is your market size.
-The Need Curve enables you to identify the size of your low cost customer segments and the size of your premium customer segments.
-As a result, the need curve helps you identify hidden opportunities for accelerated growth.
+The Need Curve enables you to identify the size of your low-cost customer segments and the size of your premium customer segments.
+As a result, the need curve helps you identify hidden market opportunities for greater potential sales, higher total revenue and accelerated growth.

-You can use a quantitative survey to get willingness to pay data in consumer, business, and medical markets.
+You can use a quantitative survey as part of your market research to get willingness to pay data in consumer, business, and medical markets.
 Let’s look at an example in a consumer market.